aidenkatsura/SwipeFight/README.md

 ## Features

-- 😀 Create an customizable password protected account
+- 😀 Create a customizable password protected account
 - 🔄 Swipe to challenge fighters you think you can beat
 - 🧑‍🤝‍🧑 Match with fighters based on discipline, location, and rating
 - 💬 Live in-app chat to coordinate sparring sessions